Informational Text Point Of View Quick Check

 Informational Text Point of View Quick Check

 Understanding the point of view in informational texts is essential for readers to critically analyze the author’s perspective, intent, and reliability.
-That's why whether reading a news article, scientific report, or historical essay, identifying the author’s stance helps you evaluate the credibility of the information and recognize potential biases.
-Which means a quick check can streamline this process, allowing you to assess the point of view efficiently.
+And whether reading a news article, scientific report, or historical essay, identifying the author’s stance helps you evaluate the credibility of the information and recognize potential biases.
+A quick check can streamline this process, allowing you to assess the point of view efficiently.
 Here’s how to do it effectively.

 Steps to Conduct an Informational Text Point of View Quick Check